wuciawe/wuciawe.github.io/_posts/2015-06-29-notes-on-categories-s5-two-general-aspects-of-maps.md

 independent of our particular thoughts; in the subjective we strive to know as clearly as possible the laws of thinking in itself, arriving at laws of grammar, of pure logic, of algebra, etc.

+### Uses of isomorphisms

+A principle use of isomorphisms is to give coordinate systems.
+And there are two fundamental errors to avoid.
+The first abuse is to assume that an isomorphism of sets A -> X means that some additional structure that A has will be meaningful in X. The second abuse involves one object A and two objects X and Y coordinatized by A. For example, adding two objects such as the distances and the masses.
+It only appeared to make sense they are separately identified with the object numbers, by choosing a unit of measurement for each.